XcooBee/xcoobee-js-sdk/CONTRIBUTING.md

 ## Building

 Currently, the build script creates a bundle designed to run in the browser.
-A development and a production version can be build depending on the `mode` option.
+A development and a production version can be built depending on the `mode` option.

 ```sh